 4. Dairy Products

 Milk is known to be rich in several nutrients.
-Well, the food that keeps you stronger and healthy can sometimes wreak havoc on your
+Well, the food that keeps you stronger and healthy can sometimes wreak havoc on your health.
+Some people find it difficult to digest lactose, the main type of sugar in milk.
+This causes abdominal pain or gastrointestinal distress.
+Also, eating dairy products can exacerbate chronic pain because of the protein casein present in them.
+These proteins trigger inflammation.

 The pro-inflammatory agents in eggs may not be good news to all.
 Egg contains arachidonic acid.
 In some people, the breakdown of arachidonic acid leads to the formation of inflammatory prostaglandins, thus, causing joint pain.
 With a high concentration of fat and cholesterol, egg yolks are more dangerous.
 So, removing the yolk from egg would be a good idea.